Skip to main content

 निष्पक्ष चुनाव ऐसे !

 Till then let's clarify a bit more.
 You (a fellow) had to be in a community.
 This community may be a slum or a village depending on your location.
 If you are in a location like Thane or Maharastra, of course, there is no village around and you have to live in a slum for one month.
-Now step up, for you to stay in a totally new place without any resources( Empty handed) could look like a tough task if you are sitting in your home and reading this and eager to join the fellowship.
-But trust me after joining this fellowship and being a part of C.I process you will feel the confidence and the change within you.
+Now, for you to stay in a totally new place without any resources could look like a tough task if you are sitting in your home and reading this and eager to join the fellowship.
+But trust me after joining this fellowship and being a part of the Community Immersion process you will feel the confidence and the change within you.
 How and what things work in a village and with the villagers.
-What they wanted and how much welcoming they are if you open up yourself a bit for them.
-They accept you with whole hearts.Trust me, it is totally fair to have a slight discomfort in the warmth of the people who are looking at you and the children who started dreaming after listening to your stories and see the dream compleating with you.
+What they wanted and how welcoming they are if you open up yourself for them.
+They accept you with whole hearts.
+Trust me, it is totally fair to have a slight discomfort in the warmth of the people who are looking at you and the children who started dreaming after listening to your stories and seeing the dream competing with you.

 Now let me tell you my stories of community Immersion bit by bit.
 It's not possible to write all of my stories in a single piece of a blog but I will try to write as much as it would be ok for you to read.

-A clear objective of this process is to understand the problem closely that common villagers had to face just because he hadn't not the privilege or opportunity that an urban people have.This process could also help us understand the perspective of the community people about the Government schools and teachers and vice-versa in a community.
-It is said usually that when you come back from this process, many of you could already develop grit within yourself.
-The reason of this is that you keep trying and you achieve the goals that you had set for yourself and no one else had done for you.
+A clear objective of this process is to understand the problem closely that common villagers had to face just because they do not have the privileges or opportunities that urban people have.
+This process could also help us understand the perspective of the community and people about the government schools and teachers and vice-versa.
+It is said usually that when you come back from this process, many of you could already develop grit and resilience.
+The reason for this is that you keep trying and you achieve what you set for yourself and that no one else has done for you.
 Your goals, Your grit and your achievements.

 ELECTION KA RESULT AAYA!